Persisted Documents๐Ÿ”—

 ]

 Once the app is installed, Undine is ready to accept persisted documents.
-This can be done from the same GraphQL endpoint used for regular GraphQL requests by providing a documentId instead of a query string.
+Persisted documents work through the same GraphQL endpoint used for regular GraphQL requests, but instead of a query string, you must provide a documentId instead.

 1